Marquis Bundy: Arizona Cardinals

 As expected, Bundy went undrafted in the 2016 NFL draft.
 On June 2, 2016, the Arizona Cardinals signed him as an undrafted free agent.
 He played in all four preseason games and made nine catches for 97 yards.
 On September 3, 2016, he was cut by the Arizona Cardinals as part of the final roster cuts.
 On September 13, 2016, the Cardinals signed Bundy to their practice squad after wide receiver Chris Hubert was promoted to their active roster.
 On November 25, 2016, Bundy was promoted to the active roster after the Cardinals released Hubert.

 On August 18, 2017, Bundy was waived by the Cardinals.

 New York Giants

 On August 23, 2017, Bundy signed with the New York Giants.
 He was waived by the team on September 2, 2017, and was signed to their practice squad the next day.
 He was promoted to the active roster on December 27, 2017.

 On September 1, 2018, Bundy was waived by the Giants.

 Arizona Hotshots

 In 2019, Bundy joined the Arizona Hotshots of the Alliance of American Football.
 During 8 games played before the league suspended operations, Bundy caught 13 passes for 178 yards.
 He had no touchdown receptions, but scored throughout the season on a trio of 2-point conversions.

 BC Lions

 After the AAF ceased operations in April 2019, Bundy signed with the BC Lions of the Canadian Football League on May 20, 2019.
+He was moved to the practice roster on June 9, and promoted to the active roster on July 5, 2019.
+He became a free agent after the 2019 season.